filamentphp/filament/packages/app/docs/10-tenancy.md

 You'll also want users to be able to [register new teams](#registration).

-### Subdomain tenancy

-By default, tenant URLs add the

 ## Registration

 A registration page will allow users to create a new tenant.
 This is useful if you're using a tenant model other than `App\Models\User`.